Why and How Photographing Death Valley in California in Black and White

 Distances Are Problematic

-To properly photograph Death Valley and to be able to capture the right photos at the right time, we chose a hotel and campsite that was nearby.
+To properly photograph Death Valley and to be able to capture the right photos at the right time, I chose a hotel and campsite that was nearby.
 Indeed, the distances are so great between two different photogenic points in Death Valley that it is sometimes impossible to stay at the hotel and experience the right lights.
-For example, some of our locations, two sites with dunes and Race Track Playa with the sailing stones, are far away from each other.
-Our only solution is to camp, but we must be careful because the nights are very cold.
-It is often zero degrees Celsius or less, thus it is essential to our survival that we are well prepared.
+For example, some of my locations, two sites with dunes and Racetrack Playa with the sailing stones, are far away from each other.
+My only solution is to camp, but I must be careful because the nights are very cold.
+It is often zero degrees Celsius or less, thus it is essential to my survival that I am well prepared.

 Similarly, when you want to photograph the Panamint region, you must plan to camp to be closer to the sites for the morning lights.

 Death Valley has been photographed by thousands of photographers for decades.
-The main difficulty for us as current photographers, is to be unique and stand apart from the hundreds of thousands of photographs that exist to this day.
-For our project, we decided to adopt another vision.
+The main difficulty for me as current photographers, is to be unique and stand apart from the hundreds of thousands of photographs that exist to this day.
+For my project, I decided to adopt another vision.

-First, we chose black and white.
+First, I chose black and white.
 This style emphasizes matter, geological structures, and forms.
-Next, we strived to adopt different frames and compositions especially for the stones that move.
-It is certainly this part that has given us the most trouble.
+Next, I strived to adopt different frames and compositions especially for the stones that move.
+It is certainly this part that has given me the most trouble.
 Indeed, visitors have stolen many stones to sell them.
 Although the site has retained its exceptional character, the largest stones weighing several tens of kilograms have disappeared.
-We had to adapt ourselves by walking extra distances to discover new stones and innovative points of view.
+I had to adapt myself by walking extra distances to discover new stones and innovative points of view.

-This is our fifth photographic project in the Valley of Death, and yet, this is the first time we have managed to create interesting photos.
+This is my fifth photographic project in the Valley of Death, and yet, this is the first time I have managed to create interesting photos.
 The previous four projects were unlucky due to capricious weather or not enough time to wait for the perfect shot.
 It takes at least a week to make artistic photos.

 But despite its strenuous difficulties, Death Valley is one of the most extraordinary places to photograph on earth.
 Its landscapes give free rein to the imagination.
 Although much preparation must be made before arriving at this destination, once a photographer is present on site, there are many good surprises that always arise.